jeremyrayjewell/jeremyrayjewell/README.md

-# 👋 Welcome
+# Welcome

-I’m Jeremy — an educator, technologist, and Security+ certified professional building a career in cybersecurity and remote IT support.
-My work blends analysis, troubleshooting, creative coding, and hands-on security practice, with an emphasis on **logs, SIEM-style workflows, and practical blue-team skills**.

-I currently teach ESL remotely while transitioning into **remote U.S. help desk, security operations, and analyst roles**.
-I document my progress in my [cyber_journal](https://github.com/jeremyrayjewell/cyber_journal) to show real process, not just polished results.
+I’m Jeremy.
+I teach, write code, run labs, and work toward a full-time role in cybersecurity and remote IT support.
+Most of my work is practical: reading logs, troubleshooting systems, testing assumptions, and building small tools to understand how things behave.

+GitHub is where I keep the record — experiments, fixes, and notes — not a polished portfolio.

+---

-### ⚙️ Tech Stack
+# Tech Stack

 **Languages & Scripting**
 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)